Judith Jones: Editor

 After the success of Child's cookbook, Jones continued to expand the resource options for American home cooks.
 "I got so excited by Julia's book and what it did for making people better cooks, and the tools that you needed to make it really work in an American city or small town, and I thought, If we could do this for French food, for heavens' sake, let's start doing it for other exotic cuisines!"
 Jones recalled.
 "I used the word "exotic," and that meant the Middle East with Claudia Roden, it meant better Indian cooking with Madhur Jaffrey."

 After working with Edna Lewis on The Taste of Country Cooking, Jones focused more on American regional cooking.

 Major culinary authors Jones brought into print include Julia Child, Lidia Bastianich, James Beard, Marion Cunningham, Rosie Daley, Edward Giobbi, Marcella Hazan, Madhur Jaffrey, Irene Kuo, Edna Lewis, Joan Nathan, Scott Peacock, Jacques Pépin, Claudia Roden, and Nina Simonds.
 The 18-book Knopf Cooks American series was Jones' creation.

 Jones was also the longtime editor of noted authors John Updike, Anne Tyler, John Hersey, Elizabeth Bowen, Peter Taylor, and William Maxwell.

-Other major authors whom Jones edited include Langston Hughes, Albert Camus, and Jean-Paul Sartre.
+She retired as senior editor and vice president at Alfred A. Knopf in 2011 and fully retired in 2013 after more than 60 years at the company.

 Author

 Jones wrote three books with her husband Evan, and wrote three on her own after his death: one on cooking for one person; a memoir of her life and food; and a cookbook for food that can be shared with dogs.

 Jones contributed to Vogue, Saveur, Bon Appétit, Departures, and Gourmet magazines.
 In 2006, she was awarded the James Beard Foundation Lifetime Achievement Award.

 She was portrayed by American actress Erin Dilly in the 2009 film Julie & Julia, and Fiona Glascott in the 2022 series Julia.

 “Learning to like cooking alone is an ongoing process.
 But the alternative is worse.”

-"For a long time, the women — and they were usually women — who wrote about food were treated as second-class citizens.
+"For a long time, the women – and they were usually women – who wrote about food were treated as second-class citizens.
 All because they cook!
 I think that's opened up.
 A good writer gets some good assignments, and they're treated better somehow.
 It just takes time."

 Life and death

-Jones lived in Paris after college, where she met her husband and collaborator, Evan Jones (died 1996).
-The couple had four children, including two from Evans's previous marriage.
+Jones lived in Paris after college, where she met her husband and collaborator, Richard "Dick" Evan Jones (died 1996).
+The couple married in 1951 and had two adopted children.
+She retired from Knopf after a 65-year career in 2013.

-Jones died age 93 on August 2, 2017, in Walden, Vermont.
+Jones died of complications from Alzheimer's disease at age 93 on August 2, 2017, in Walden, Vermont.